MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

 [!INCLUDE [temp](../includes/version-tfs-2015-cloud.md)]
 [!INCLUDE [temp](../includes/version-vs-2015-vs-2019.md)]

 Create pull requests (PRs) to change, review, and merge code in a [Git project](../../organizations/projects/create-project.md).
-You can create PRs from branches in the same repository or from branches in your [fork](forks.md) of the repository.
+You can create PRs from branches in the upstream repository or from branches in your [fork](forks.md) of the repository.

-Your team can review the PRs and give feedback on changes before they merge into the main branch.
+Your team can [review the PRs](review-pull-requests.md) and give feedback on changes.
 Reviewers can step through the proposed changes, leave comments, and vote to approve or reject the PRs.

+Depending on branch policies, your PR might need to meet various criteria before you can [complete the PR](complete-pull-requests.md) and merge the changes into the target branch.

 For PR guidelines and management considerations, see [About pull requests](about-pull-requests.md).